-Elections law changes were minimal last year, but we expect active sessions in both US Congress and the Florida Legislature this year-especially looking at changes to election laws.
-If there are any changes that impact elections in 2020, we will be sure you know about them!
-Our voter check-in equipment was replaced last year and worked yery well!
+I also expect very active sessions in both US Congress and the Florida Legislature this year - particularly as it relates to election reforms.
+If there are any changes that will affect elections in 2024 we will be sure you know about them!

-We continue to add to and update the content on our website, www.GoVote-Okaloosa.com, as well as the mobile version of the site.
+We continue to add to and update the content on our website, www.VoteOkaloosa.gov, as well as the mobile version of the site.
 Whether you are checking your registration status, updating your address, requesting to vote by mail, or even looking for a sample ballot, there is no better resource for you than our website!
 You can also find your polling place, search the campaign finance reports of candidates, and even look up election results as far back as the 1922 Primary Election!

-If you can't find what you need in this booklet or on our website, never hesitate to call the office.
+If you cannot find what you need in this booklet or on our website, never hesitate to call the office.
 My staff and I are here to serve you!
 We are always happy to answer any questions or solve your problem.